zulip/zulip/docs/manual-testing.md

     - use C to compose a new PM

 - Buttons
-    - Narrow to a stream and click on "New stream message"
+    - Narrow to a stream and click on "New topic"
-    - Narrow "Private Messages" and click on "New stream message"
+    - Narrow "Private Messages" and click on "New topic"
     - Narrow to a stream and click on "New private message"
     - Narrow "Private Messages" and click on "New private message"